 Friendship.
 Leadership.
 Teamwork.
 Comradarie.
 Integrity.

-When we surveyed the 150 or so students working for the Student Media at North Carolina State University, we learned what skills they value as part of their experience working for a radio station, literary magazine, daily newspaper, weekly newspaper, yearbook, sales and marketing team or online medium.
+When we surveyed the students working for the Student Media at North Carolina State University, we learned what skills they value as part of their experience working for a radio station, literary magazine, daily newspaper, weekly newspaper, yearbook, sales and marketing team or online medium.

 All non-entry level positions within the Student Media are paid positions.
-Even some entry-level positions are paid with reporters and photographers earning money for all published works.
-To be eligible, students must complete all training classes, must be eligible to work in the United States and must complete all necessary paperwork.
+Even some entry-level positions are paid with reporters and photographers earning money for published work.
+To be eligible, students must complete all training classes, be eligible to work in the United States and complete all necessary paperwork.